dotnet/runtime/docs/design/mono/webcil.md

 allows a runtime that does not include a WebAssembly host or a runtime that does not wish to instantiate the WebAssembly module to extract the payload by traversing the WebAssembly module and locating the Webcil payload in the data section at segment 1.)

+(**Rationale**: The alignment requirement is due to ECMA-335 metadata requiring certain portions of the physical layout to be 4-byte aligned, for example ECMA-335 Section II.25.4 and II.25.4.5.
+Aligning the Webcil content within the wasm module allows tools that directly examine the wasm module without instantiating it to properly parse the ECMA-335 metadata in the Webcil payload.)

 (**Note**: the wrapper may be versioned independently of the payload.)